China tightens rare earth export curbs, taking aim at military and chip applications

 Most of the restrictions went into effect immediately on Thursday.

-China-US relations have shown tentative signs of improving in recent months, though tensions remain.
+China-US relations have shown tentative signs of improvement in recent months, though tensions remain.
 Last week, Washington expanded restrictions on certain Chinese tech companies to also cover their subsidiaries, drawing ire from Beijing.

+In a separate announcement Thursday, the Chinese commerce ministry added 14 military, technology and security groups from the US and other countries to its unreliable entity list, barring them from operating in China, trading with Chinese companies or making new investments in the country.

+Notably, the ministry added TechInsights, a Canadian technology research firm specializing in semiconductors, to the list.
+The company is known for revealing that some of Chinese tech giant Huawei’s AI processors contained chips made by the world’s largest chipmaker TSMC — in a possible violation of US export controls, which has been under investigation by American authorities.

 Rare earths emerged as a key source of friction between the world’s two largest economies in April, when Beijing placed export controls on seven types of rare earth minerals in response to Trump’s “reciprocal tariffs” on Chinese goods.
 The move swiftly disrupted global supply chains, rattling industries from automobiles to defense.